Skip To Content

 2. Detailed job descriptions

-Your return-to-work program’s goal is to bring injured employees back to the team as soon medically appropriate and within the physical restrictions required by their physicians.
+Your RTW program’s goal is to bring injured employees back to the team as soon medically appropriate and within the physical restrictions required by their physicians.
 Ultimately, their return to work becomes part of the recovery process.

 The more the doctor knows about the employee’s normal job duties, the better positioned they are to evaluate the employee’s ability to return to work.

-Write job descriptions for every position in your organization, and keep them accurate and up-to-date.
+Write job descriptions for every position in your organization and keep them accurate and up to date.
 Include details such as the physical demands, tools and machinery, and environmental conditions associated with the job.

 If you complete detailed job descriptions before injuries happen, you can streamline the post-injury process when it’s time to complete Texas Department of Insurance, Division of Workers’ Compensation (DWC) Form DWC-74.